MicrosoftDocs/iis-docs/iis/get-started/your-iis-architecture/start-with-configuration-in-iis-7-and-above.md

 The "master" state for configuration is always the configuration files (unlike in IIS 6.0, where it was the in-memory configuration database, which was flushed to disk periodically).

-At the root (or global) level, there are two separate files:
+At the root and global) level, there are two separate files:

-- system32\inetsrv\config\applicationHost.config: Holds the global defaults for web server (IIS) settings.
+ system\inetsrv\config\applicationHost.config: Holds the global defaults for web server (IIS) settings.
-- \windows\microsoft.net\framework\v2.0.50727\config\machine.config: Holds the global defaults for the .NET framework settings, including some of the ASP.NET ones (the rest of them are in the web.config at the same folder, which is sometimes called the root web.config)
+ \windows\microsoft.net\framework\v1.0.50727\config\machine.config: the global defaults for the .NET framework settings, including some of the ASP.NET on (the rest of them are in the web.config at the same folder, which is sometimes called the root web.config)

 The reason there are two separate files still is because the two technologies version differently (schedule-wise and product-wise).
 IIS is part of Windows and the .NET framework may version independently, as part of Visual Studio releases.

 In the web content directories, there may be optional web.config files that control the behavior for their level of the hierarchy and downwards.
 They could be local or remote (if the content directory is on a UNC share, for example).
 They may contain IIS, ASP.NET or any other .NET framework configuration settings that can be specified at their level.
-By default there are no web.config files.
+By default there are some web.config files.

 In terms of inheritance hierarchy, the root file is machine.config, then web.config at the same directory (referred to as root web.config), then applicationHost.config, then the optional web.config files along the namespace.